Bart Horsten: BMW M2 Cup Germany

-Horsten would make his first step into GT racing by competing in the 2022 BMW M2 Cup Germany where he'd qualify second and take his first podium in the third round at the Nürburgring.
+Horsten would make his first step into GT racing by competing in the 2022 BMW M2 Cup Germany, where he'd qualify second and take his first podium in the third round at the Nürburgring.
 The following race weekend at Circuit de Spa-Francorchamps, Horsten would lead the second race before retiring after a collision however he'd bounce back at the Hockenheimring where following a car issue in qualifying and dropping to last at the start of the second race, he would drive through to third on track.

-For 2023 Horsten returned to the BMW M2 Cup Germany taking fastest lap in both races at the season opener in Oschersleben and a third place finish.
+For 2023, Horsten returned to the BMW M2 Cup Germany taking fastest lap in both races at the season opener in Oschersleben and a third place finish.
 The next round he would lead the first race until a slow puncture caused him to retire with two laps to go but would respond with his first win in the series a day later.
 He'd then score podiums in the next three races including a victory in a rain shortened race at the Nurburgring.
 Horsten would maintain his consistency over the next few rounds to keep him in championship contention including recovering from a seventh place qualifying in Sachsenring to finish on the podium.
-At the final race of the year he received a penalty for being involved in an incident on the final lap demoting him from second to eleventh, ultimately costing him second in the championship.
+At the final race of the year, he received a penalty for being involved in an incident on the final lap demoting him from second to eleventh, ultimately costing him second in the championship.

+BRSCC Supersport Endurance Cup

+Horsten competed in the Geoff Steel Racing-prepared BMW 1M in the BRSCC Supersport Endurance Cup during the 2023 and 2024 seasons, serving as both co-driver and driver coach to teammate Keir McConomy.

+The pairing achieved multiple race victories and podium finishes during the 2023 season, although mechanical failures at Snetterton Circuit and Brands Hatch prevented them from winning the championship.

+In 2024, Horsten and McConomy won the Pro-A class title and finished third overall in the multi-class championship standings.

+NLS (Nürburgring Langstrecken-Serie)

+Horsten obtained his Permit A racing licence for the Nürburgring Langstrecken-Serie at the 2025 NLS 7+8 double-header event.
+Despite mixed weather conditions, including rain and fog, he qualified second in class and finished third in the Sunday race, securing his first NLS podium.